AnthonyLzq/MaskTheFace/readme.md

 $ python src/index.py
 ```

-It will open your default image viewer with one of the three pictures with a white line in the nose and the edge of the face.
+It will open your default image viewer with one of the three pictures in the `images/groups` folder with a container outlined for the mask on each face.

 One you finish testing please run the following command to deactivate the virtual environment.